Health Services Manager Salary: Your 2025 Guide

 • Sit for and pass a national licensing exam

-Read more: Health Care Management Degree: Picking the Right One For You
+Read more: Health Care Management Degree: How to Pick the One For You

 Do I need a certification to practice as a health services manager?

-Many employers don't require certification for consideration as a health services manager position.
-However, extra credentials make you a more marketable employee and possibly bring you a higher salary.
+Many employers don’t require certification for consideration as a health services manager.
+However, extra credentials help you become a more marketable employee and possibly allow you to earn a higher salary.
 Consider these valuable certifications:

-CMM (Certified Medical Manager): Offered by PAHCOM (the Professional Association of Health Care Office Management), the MCM certification is geared toward solo or small-group medical practice managers.
-To get certified, you'll be required to pass an exam that covers a wide range of subjects, including:
+Certified Medical Manager (CMM): Offered by the Professional Association of Health Care Office Management (PAHCOM), the CMM certification is for solo or small-group medical practice managers.
+To earn your certification, you’ll need to pass an exam that covers a wide range of subjects, including:

 • Patient billing and coding